xflr6/features/README.rst

 impossible (i.e. refer to no object) |--| for example ``[+high, +low]``, or ``[-participant, +speaker]``.

-With this package, such feature systems can be created with a simple contingency **table definition** (feature matrix) and saved under a section in a **configuration file**.
-Each feature system can then be **loaded** and provides its own ``FeatureSet`` subclass that implements all **comparisons and operations** between its feature sets according to the given definition (compatibility, entailment, intersection, unification, etc.).
+With this package, such feature systems can be defined with a simple contingency **table definition** (feature matrix) and stored under a section name in a simple clear-text **configuration file**.
+Each feature system can then be **loaded** by its name and provides its own ``FeatureSet`` subclass that implements all **comparisons and operations** between its feature sets according to the given definition (compatibility, entailment, intersection, unification, etc.).

 Features creates the **complete lattice** structure between the possible feature sets of each feature system and lets you navigate and **visualize their